jorendorff/git-ignorance/ignorance.md

 that arguably should be stored in the repo.
 Given that, a merge commit is the obvious place.
 Some sort of object, in any case, is probably the right place, and that doesn't leave Github a lot of choices.)

+> Can I `git fetch` a specific branch/commit/object?

+???

 ## References and reflogs